megokul/Face-Recognition-Using-CNN/README.md

 - **Real-time Face Recognition**: Extend the project to detect and recognize faces in real-time using webcam or live video streams.
 - **Additional Regularization**: Further experimentation with L2 regularization and more aggressive dropout to prevent overfitting.

+## License
+This project is licensed under the MIT License.
+Feel free to use, modify, and distribute the code in this repository.